pianostringquartet/reframe-middleware/README.md

-# reframe-middleware: the ‘action first’ approach to redux.dart
+# reframe-middleware: the ‘action first’ approach to redux
-### Reframe-middleware is an alternative way of handling actions in redux.dart, inspired by Clojurescript’s Re-frame](https://github.com/day8/re-frame).
+### Reframe-middleware is an alternative way of handling actions in redux.dart, inspired by Clojurescript’s [Re-frame](https://github.com/day8/re-frame).

 # How to use